robinboncoeur/Art/docs/writing/W_Edits.md

 "Let us know if you need anything."

-When I got to the fitting area, Lucy wordlessly handed me a caraco jacket.
+When I got to the fitting area, Lucy handed me a caraco jacket.
 I carefully put it on: pins glistened at the seams.
 Lucy looked sharply at them for a moment, then looked me straight in the eye.

 "Charlie!"